John Starling (musician)

 John Lewis Starling (March 26, 1940 – May 2, 2019) was an American musician.
-He is an International Bluegrass Music Hall of Fame inductee bluegrass musician and composer, founding member of the bluegrass group The Seldom Scene, an otolaryngological physician for communities in Alabama, Washington, D.C., and Virginia, and an amateur architect designing the field house at Virginia Military Institute, the house his parents retired in and the floor plans for the building he practiced medicine in.
+He is an International Bluegrass Music Hall of Fame inductee bluegrass musician and composer, founding member of the bluegrass group The Seldom Scene, an otolaryngological physician for communities in Alabama, Washington, D.C., and Virginia, and an amateur architectural designer designing the field house at Virginia Military Institute, the house his parents retired in and the floor plans for the building he practiced medicine in.

 Biography

 John Starling was born in Durham, North Carolina, and grew up in Lexington, Virginia.
 His father was hired by Washington and Lee University as a biology professor.
 He discovered bluegrass and country through live radio programs taking up the electric guitar during his teenage years.
 He is a graduate of Davidson College, Class of 1962, and then matriculated to University of Virginia where received his medical degree in 1967.
 While on campus, he attended folk and bluegrass jams and met future bandmate Ben Eldridge.
 After graduating he served in the U.S. Army as a surgeon during The Vietnam War.

 Following his tour of duty, he did his residency at the Walter Reed Army Medical Center in Washington, D.C.
 In Washington, he met musician Mike Auldridge through former acquaintance Ben Eldridge.
 The three began making music together after work in Eldridge's basement during jam sessions and eventually were joined by two former members of the bluegrass band The Country Gentlemen, John Duffey and Tom Gray, as part of these weekly informal sessions.
-Soon, the five musicians formed The Seldom Scene and were part of the weekly line up at The Red Fox Inn in Bethesda, Maryland and then The Birchmere Music Hall in Alexandria, Virginia.
+Soon, the five musicians formed The Seldom Scene and were part of the weekly line up at The Red Fox Inn in Bethesda, Maryland, and then The Birchmere Music Hall in Alexandria, Virginia.
 In 1977, Starling left the band, deciding to, in his words, “do what I was originally trying to do, which was practice medicine.”
 Though he did manage to release a solo album “Long Time Gone” with guest appearances from Emmylou Harris, Little Feat guitarist Lowell George, pedal steel guitarist Buddy Emmons and his former bandmates.
 With singer Claire Lynch, he formed a country-rock band, Ready Section.

 His first marriage, to bluegrass singer Fayssoux Dunbar, ended in divorce.
 In 1976, he married Cynthia Burks.
-Survivors include his wife, of Fredericksburg, and son John "Jay" Starling, a dobro player residing in the Charlottesville, Virginia area.
+Survivors include his wife, of Fredericksburg, and son John "Jay" Starling, a dobro player residing in the Charlottesville, Virginia, area.